-Back in 2011, the Conservative government began speaking bullishly about upping the UK motorway speed limit to 80mph.
-We’ve been limited to (a supposed temporary) 70mph since 1965, when the best selling cars in the UK were the BMC 1100 and Ford Cortina.
-Although I try and tend to keep politics off this website, this is one time that I actually thought that David Cameron’s party was capable at some level of talking sense.
+Back in 2011, the Conservative Government began speaking bullishly about upping the UK motorway speed limit to 80mph.
+We’ve been limited to (a supposedly temporary) 70mph since 1965, when the best selling cars in the UK were the BMC 1100 and Ford Cortina.
+I usually tend to keep politics off this website, but this is one time that I actually thought that David Cameron’s party was capable at some level of talking sense.

 I’m far more likely to overlook a driver who’s a little bit over, but is driving correctly…”

 Of course, in Blighty, we’ve had an unofficial speed limit that’s beyond 70mph for as long as I have been driving and, in many cases, it’s down to the discretion of whatever traffic officer, who happens to see you on the day.
 As one traffic officer friend of mine told me wryly, ‘I’m not looking at outright speed, but the manner in which a car is being driven – if it’s going 85mph, but is also in the wrong lane, too close or just exhibiting signs of aggressiveness, I’ll give the driver a pull – and know that I’ll have him guaranteed for speeding… at the very least.’

 Interestingly, he adds, ‘but I’m far more likely to overlook a driver who’s a little bit over, but is driving correctly.’